eetay/promise-pool-js/README.md

 var all = promisePool({
   threads: 3,                 // maximum parallel promises
-  next_promise: nextPromise,  // function to get/generate next promise
+  promises: nextPromise,  // function to get/generate next promise
-  next_promise_data: 17       // user data for the next_promise function
+  context_data: 17       // user data for the next_promise function
 })

 all.then(function(result) {